joshgerdes/pvc-ajaxmin/README.md

 ###Parameter Options

-The plugin has the ability to take in command line switches for the Microsoft Ajax Minifier.
+The plugin has the ability to take in the following parameters:

+* **generateSourceMaps** (*default: false*) - determines whether source maps will be generated.
+Mircosoft Ajax Minifier supports JS source maps only.

+* **commandLineSwitches** (*default: ""*) - command line switches for the Microsoft Ajax Minifier.
 More details on what can be passed in can be found [here](http://ajaxmin.codeplex.com/wikipage?title=Command-Line%20Switches).

 ###Usage Examples